 “It’s a knife.”
 Jerric tossed it into the air and caught the blade between his thumb and finger.
 "My hand just likes to hold it.
 Try it," he offered, extending the hilt toward Darnand.

-"A real mage is his own weapon," sniffed Darnand.
+“A real mage is his own weapon,” Darnand sniffed.

 The two worked in silence for some time.
 Darnand was beginning to feel unpleasantly warm under his robe, and Jerric was positively streaming.
-Darnand could smell the other man's sweat.
+The man’s sweat smelled unpleasantly familiar.

-Sharing the common quarters at the Mages Guild with Jerric was a trial.
-He was noisy, his gigantic boots were always in the way, and he treated every day like Jester's Day.
-Just last night while Darnand lay in bed reading, Jerric had slipped under the blanket with him.
-He had let loose some wind, then held Darnand's head under the covers, making him smell it.
+Sharing the Mages Guild common quarters with Jerric was a trial.
+He was noisy, his gigantic boots were always in the way, and he treated every day like Jester’s Day.
+Just last night while Darnand lay in bed reading Jerric had jumped under the blanket with him.
+He had let loose some wind then held Darnand’s head beneath the covers.
 The visiting mages had laughed like a pack of teenagers.
 One of them had wet herself.

 Worst of all, Abiene seemed to like him.

-"Feh, you smell like an animal," Darnand complained.
+“Feh, you smell like an animal,” Darnand muttered.

-Jerric straightened and turned toward Darnand with a retort on his lips.
-He froze, eyes widening.
-"Boar," he said.
+Jerric straightened and turned toward Darnand, a grin on his lips.
+Then he froze, eyes widening.
+“Boar,” he said.

-"Oh really," Darnand said, "Well I think you're a bore, Jerric!"
-Darnand faced his opponent, ready to give him his come-uppance.
+Darnand faced his opponent, ready to deliver his come-uppance.
 Jerric whipped a ball of frost at him, faster than Darnand could think.
 It landed behind him with a hollow boom and an enraged squeal.

-Darnand sprinted toward Jerric.
-He whirled and readied his fire in time to see the boar charge.
+Comprehension dawned.
+Boar!
+Darnand sprinted toward Jerric, readying his fire spell.
+He whirled some distance behind the Nord in time to see the boar charge.

 Jerric switched the knife to his right hand and hit the boar with frost from his left.
-He jumped to the side, and the boar almost missed him with its yellow tusks.
+When he lunged to the side the boar almost missed him with its yellow tusks.
 Jerric tackled the boar just as Darnand let go with his fire.

 Darnand searched him for signs of immolation.
 He appeared whole, apart from a steady stream pumping out of a wound in his thigh.
-"Uh ..."
+“Erm ...”
 Darnand said, pointing.

 "I can thank the stars for that."

-"New plan, Darnand!
+“New plan, Breton!
 Grab my bag, will you?
-I don't want to get blood on the flowers."
-He lifted the boar to his shoulders with a grunt and staggered under its weight.
-"Good thing it's a small one."
+I don’t want to get blood on Felen’s flowers.”
+Jerric lifted the boar carcass to his shoulders with a grunt, hardly staggering.
+“Good thing this was a small one.”

 Jerric started down the hill toward Anvil.
-Against his better judgment, Darnand picked up his bag and followed.
+Against his better judgment, Darnand picked up the bag and followed.

 "She sells anything she can get for free," Jerric said.
 "This time of year she has to have white seed pods, and cheap."